NLnetLabs/unbound/doc/unbound.conf.rst

     allow_snoop
         Gives non-recursive access too.
-        This give both recursive and non recursive access.
+        This gives both recursive and non recursive access.
         The name *allow_snoop* refers to cache snooping, a technique to use non-recursive queries to examine the cache contents (for malicious acts).